-In one of the previous articles I was writing about importance of exercising during pregnancy.
-This time I am going to highlight importance of training after pregnancy.
+In one of the previous articles, I was writing about the importance of exercising during pregnancy.
+This time I am going to highlight the importance of training after pregnancy.
 Exercising is very important in the period after childbirth.
-There are questions that you might think about such as when to start, what kind of physical activity is appropriate…but before you start, having permit from your doctor and having educated personal trainer with experience is essential.
+There are questions that you might think about such as when to start, what kind of physical activity is appropriate…but before you start, having a permit from your doctor and having an educated personal trainer with experience is essential.

 1. First period – acute phase, 6-12 hours after childbirth.

-2. Second period – postpartum period which lasts 4-6 weeks after childbirth.
+2. Second period – a postpartum period that lasts 4-6 weeks after childbirth.

-3. Third period – postpartum period which lasts from 6th week up to 1 year after childbirth.
+3. Third period – a postpartum period that lasts from the 6th week up to 1 year after childbirth.

-During postpartum period huge hormonal changes are present.
-Level of estrogen and progesterone (primary female sex hormones) dramatically decline.
-Low level of those two hormones causes slowing down of metabolism, feeling of hunger increases which can lead to weight gain.
-Hair loss, hot flashes, night sweats, less interests in sex and vascular problems, abdominal wall problems, high blood pressure, lower back pain are also common.
+During the postpartum period, huge hormonal changes are present.
+The level of estrogen and progesterone (primary female sex hormones) dramatically declines.
+A low level of those two hormones causes slowing down of metabolism, feeling of hunger increases which can lead to weight gain.
+Hair loss, hot flashes, night sweats, fewer interests in sex and vascular problems, abdominal wall problems, high blood pressure, lower back pain are also common.

 One of the problems that can occur in postpartum recovery is the risk of depression.
-Depression occurs due to various factors, starting with the hormonal changes, feeling of loss after delivery, fatigue and exhaustion, decreased self-esteem due to body changes that occur during pregnancy, severe infant temperament, stress regarding care of the newborn etc.
+Depression occurs due to various factors, starting with hormonal changes, feeling of loss after delivery, fatigue, and exhaustion, decreased self-esteem due to body changes that occur during pregnancy, severe infant temperament, stress regarding the care of the newborn, etc.

 When to start training after pregnancy?

-The most appropriate time to start with trainings is 6 weeks after natural childbirth or 8 weeks after C – section).
+The most appropriate time to start with training is 6 weeks after natural childbirth or 8 weeks after C – section).
 Notice that those periods can vary.
-Exercising in postpartum period is recommended to improve mood, reduce stress, lose weight and prevent depression.
-It helps to keep blood pressure stable and it helps to release of lower back pain.
-Also, exercise contributes to the recovery of those body parts of a woman who have undergone the greatest changes during pregnancy and after childbirth such as pelvic floor muscles, abdominal muscles and back muscles.
+Exercising in the postpartum period is recommended to improve mood, reduce stress, lose weight and prevent depression.
+It helps to keep blood pressure stable and it helps to release lower back pain.
+Also, exercise contributes to the recovery of those body parts of a woman who has undergone the greatest changes during pregnancy and after childbirth such as pelvic floor muscles, abdominal muscles, and back muscles.